 Founder of ONE derland Consulting & Registered Migration Agent

-One of the most common situations is when someone is visiting a family member, which could be a grandparents seeing their first grandchild, a girlfriend coming to see her boyfriend or parents visiting their kids.
-Usually these people are given a three-month tourist visa and often the duration of the tourist visa is not enough.
+In addition, one of the most common situations is when someone is visiting a family member, which could be a grandparent seeing their first grandchild, a girlfriend coming to see her boyfriend, or parents visiting their kids, thus the stay period of 3 months is not enough for them.